Athens is an entertaining city, some would say on

 The ouzeries in Plaka

-are a nice mixture of Greek youth and adventurous
+are a mixture of older Greeks, a smattering of youth, and adventurous

 the same goes for ouzeries.
 If you want to find a

-cool place to hang out just ask everyone from the
+cool place to hang out, drink and eat mezedes, and you are not within striking distance of these places just ask everyone from the

 concierge at the hotel, the waiter at lunch, the